Converging Regional Perspectives On AI Governance, AI For Good & AI For Industry

 , with industry experts from across the world taking the stage to share thought leadership and best practices.
 Prominent speakers from the global ecosystem include:

-Dr Yu Yuan, President of IEEE Standards Association and Director of IEEE Board of Directors Dr Andreas Hauser, CEO of TÜV SÜD's Digital Service Prof Lim Chwee Teck, Director of the NUS Institute for Health Innovation & Technology Prof Liming Zhu, Research Director of CSIRO's Data61 Steve Hoffman, Chairman & CEO of Founders Space
+Dr Yu Yuan, President of IEEE Standards Association and Director of IEEE Board of Directors Dr Andreas Hauser, CEO of TV SD's Digital Service Prof Lim Chwee Teck, Director of the NUS Institute for Health Innovation & Technology Prof Liming Zhu, Research Director of CSIRO's Data61 Steve Hoffman, Chairman & CEO of Founders Space

 On the second day, the AIMX Summit will shift its focus to the applications of AI in Industry.